GuduleLapointe/w4os-test/readme.txt

 == Changelog ==

-= Unreleased =
-* added grid avatar creation from new avatar post type
-* added owner, mail and born columns to avatars admin list
-* added avatar creation form
-* default avatar name as wp user name, fallback to randomly generated

-= Experimental =
+= 3.x-dev Experimental =
+* allow multiple avatars sharing the same email address
-* added grid avatar creation from new avatar post type
+* avatar creation from admin area
-* added owner, mail and born columns to avatars admin list
-* added avatar creation form
+* dedicated avatar admin list, including
+  - name, WP owner, mail, last seen and (avatar) born date
+  - filter per account type (regular, models, service accounts)
+* avatar post type contains only data gathered from OpenSimulator, if lost or deleted, they will be automatically generated on next cron task
-* default avatar name as wp user name, fallback to randomly generated
+* default avatar name as wp user name, fallback to randomly generated named (if chosen name is not available)
+* splash page page improvement (remove headers, footer and sidebars)

 = 2.3.7 =
 * fix offline messages not forwarded by mail (opensim db not properly loaded by helpers)